Action on homelessness

 The Overlook

-The Overlook (in Halifax Regional Municipality) provides supportive housing units for people who have been unhoused for a long time.
+The Overlook (in Halifax Regional Municipality) provides 60 permanent supportive housing units for people who have been unhoused for a long time.

-Many people living in the Overlook also have complex health needs and require ongoing supports.
+Many residents have complex health needs and require ongoing supports to maintain housing.

-There are 60 permanent supportive housing units for people who are experiencing homelessness, with an additional 5 respite units for people leaving hospital who are experiencing homelessness and have substance use needs.
+The Overlook also has 5 respite units for people leaving hospital who are experiencing homelessness and have complex needs.

-Government and the private housing sector are building a tiny home community in Lower Sackville for people experiencing homelessness.
+Government worked with community-based partners and the private sector to build a tiny home community in Lower Sackville.

-The project is a collaboration between the provincial and municipal governments, Shaw Group and Dexter Construction.
+The project is a collaboration between the provincial and municipal governments, United Way Halifax, Atlantic Community Shelters Society, Shaw Group and Dexter Construction.

 Wraparound supports

-Wraparound supports are the professional and peer supports specific to the needs of a person.
+Wraparound supports are professional and peer supports for people experiencing homelessness.
+They’re specific to the needs of a person.

 Wraparound supports may include: